 I Requested to Conduct an Experiment

-Some students had complained to the dean that I wasn’t good enough, and they needed a replacement.
-Since I was the replacement of the previous teacher, the person sharing the feedback was concerned.
+Some students had complained to The Dean that I wasn’t good enough, and they needed a replacement.
+Since I was the replacement of the previous teacher, the person from my employer company sharing the feedback was concerned.
+And worried.

 I assured him I’d handle the situation.

 I knew who those students were.
 They were the backbenchers that never took an interest in anything.
 They were there just to pass the time.
 One student always had his earphones on because he wasn’t interested even a single bit.
 I asked him to leave the very first day, but he said he wouldn’t disturb anybody so I allowed him to remain in the classroom.

 There was a total of 250 students in 5 different classes, and I was leaving no stone unturned to help them grow.

 The news was disheartening, but it affirmed my decision not to force the uninterested students.
 Now I just had to make things clearer to some students.

 The next day I explained again, “I am not forcing anyone to sit in the classroom and anybody not interested is free to leave.”
 And the dust settled.